 In riparian management areas that are conifer-growing sites currently dominated by hardwoods, especially red alder, more extensive harvesting may be allowed so that conifers can be planted.
-This is one of several reasons for an alternative vegetation retention prescription, which requires a written plan that must be approved by a stewardship forester (see page 93).
+This is one of several reasons to utilize site-specific vegetation retention rules and write a plan for alternate practice (see page 96).

-In riparian management areas where the native tree community is hardwood-dominated stands, such as ash, cottonwood or maple, the goal is to retain and grow sufficient hardwood trees.
+In riparian management areas where the native tree community is hardwooddominated stands, such as ash, cottonwood or maple, the goal is to retain and grow sufficient hardwood trees.
 Some timber harvesting may be needed for successful reforestation to replace dead and dying trees in these stands.